GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 For training outside the DC area, you must pay the trainer's expenses.
 We'll come to your managers as well.

-## Our introductory courses
+## Class descriptions

 ### Plain language principles

-- Learning how to identify and write for your audience
+- Learn how to identify and write for your audience
-- Using plain language techniques in any type of document
+- Use plain language techniques in any type of document
-- How using plain language can save your agency time and resources
+- Learn how using plain language can save your agency time and resources

-### Web writing
+### Plain language and writing for the web

-- The difference between print and web writing
+- Understand the difference between print and web writing
-- Using plain language techniques to create clear and effective web messages
+- Use plain language techniques to create clear and effective web messages
-- How to write web content that meets the top tasks of your users
+- Write web content that meets the top tasks of your users

 ### Manager briefings